Nigel2392/go-django/docs/filesystem.md

   If the suffix is not empty and does not start with a "." or "/", it is prepended with a "/".
   When matching, the file path is compared to the suffix, the provided path either has to be the suffix or end with the suffix.
 * `MatchExt(extension string)`
-  MatchFS is a filesystem that only allows opening files that match a given matcher-func.
+  MatchExt returns a matcher-func that matches a file if the given extension matches the file path.
-  It can be used to restrict access to files in a filesystem.
+  The extension passed to this function is normalized to start with a ".".
-  The matcher-func is called with the path of the file that is being opened.
+  When matching, the extension is retrieved from the file path with filepath.Ext and compared to the provided extension.

 #### Example